hyejinim/a8/README.md

 # Speak Go
-Written By: Hye Jin Im, Kam Chan Kang
+Written By: Hyejin Im, Kam Chan Kang

 How to run:
 Run this program on a remote server, and accessed via https (not http)